 Although Fiji is well known for its beautiful beaches and five-star resorts, 34 percent of the population lives below the national poverty line.
 An estimated 140,000 people currently live in substandard housing conditions in informal housing settlements, and that number is increasing.
 Child care and education are especially challenging issues in rural, hard-to-reach communities, especially in informal settlements where many young families can’t access early education options.

-This summer, HXP Builders will be traveling to the outer island of Taveuni for the first time.
-There, they will construct two classrooms that will also serve as a community shelter for a local village.
-These additional classroom will give students more space to learn and allow more children to get an education.
+This summer, HXP Builders will be traveling to the outer island of Taveuni, where they will construct additional classrooms for an overcrowded and underfunded school.
+These additional classrooms will give students more space to learn and allow more children to get an education.
 In addition to being a place to gather, this space will provide shelter from natural disasters like cyclones and tropical storms and keep the community safe.